-Light & ultra soft banana bread, bursting with sweet blueberries… and no refined sugar or oil!
+A light and ultra soft blueberry banana bread recipe, bursting with sweet blueberries… no refined sugar or oil required!

 After taking the loaf from the oven and discovering some of the blueberries magically resembled tiny hearts, I decided to run with the heart theme, using a cookie cutter to make a vegan butter heart and taking a few liberties with Photoshop to really play up the natural shape of the berries and add a cartoon-like finish to the photo.
 Sometimes I have way too much fun with my job.

 More Banana Bread Recipes

 (View The Video Above)

 The video above gives a visual of how to make banana bread, in case you’re a visual learner like I am and would prefer to see the steps.
 The movie is for plain banana bread, so don’t forget to throw the blueberries in!

 You want to add them at the very end and stir as little as possible… unless you like the idea of banana bread that turns purple… which actually might be fun… Hmmm…